 Anthony J. Piccione

-In just two months, I’ll be graduating from Eastern Connecticut State University with a BA in Theatre and minors in Writing and Film Studies.
+Two years ago, I graduated from Eastern Connecticut State University with a BA in Theatre and minors in Writing and Film Studies.
 Since it’s a smaller and lesser-known school, many people may not ever know it, but if there’s anything about the theatre program at ECSU that makes it special and sets it apart from other many colleges in the New England region, it is its consistent support for newer and lesser-known works, including some plays that may be more controversial or experimental.

 Perhaps the best example of this – and also perhaps one of its best kept secrets, in my opinion – is the Phoenix New Play Series, which dedicates itself every year to putting on the newly-written plays of students at ECSU, with all the actors and directors also consisting entirely of students.

-A few weeks ago, I had the pleasure of seeing Ebol-A-Rama, which was the 2nd of my one-act plays (my 10th play to be performed, overall) to be presented as part of the Phoenix New Play Series, along with three other one-acts.
+I had the pleasure of seeing Ebol-A-Rama, which was the 2nd of my one-act plays (my 10th play to be performed, overall) to be presented as part of the Phoenix New Play Series, along with three other one-acts.
 I had the opportunity to see my play brought to life in rehearsals, and ultimately in the standing-room only performance that occurred on March 5th, which was followed by a talkback with the audience that seemed to enjoy all four plays.
 (The others besides my own that were presented were The Bad-News-Diner Dinner by Kara DiMarco, The Lighter by Matt Bessette and Cheating, Charming Bastard by Robert Morgan.)

 However, it was after the event was done that I got the one bit of feedback that still sticks out in my mind over a week later.
 It came from one of my best friends who was in the audience that night, who spoke of how impressed he was that all of the creative aspects of the show – the writing, acting and directing – had been purely the work of students at our school.
 My friend – who studies theatre at another college in the New England region – went on to say that his college theatre program had nothing like the Phoenix New Play Series.